Table of Contents

 What is pleurisy?

-Pleurisy is a medical condition.
-It affects the lining of your lungs and chest.
+Pleurisy is a medical condition that affects the lining of your lungs and chest.
 The lining can become inflamed or irritated.
 This happens when excessive fluid collects in the “pleural space.”
-Typically, there is a small amount of fluid in the space.
-This is normal.
-The condition causes chest pain.
+Typically, there is a small amount of fluid in the space, which is normal.

 Symptoms of pleurisy

-The main symptom is chest pain.
+The main symptom of pleurisy is chest pain.
 It can be sharp and sudden.
 It is painful to cough or take a deep breath.
 Ongoing chest pain is common.
-Shortness of breath is common too.
+Shortness of breath is common, too.
 You might develop a fever or other aches.
 More symptoms depend on the cause of pleurisy.

 What causes pleurisy?